 From original ground level to top of blue bricks is approximately 9 bricks at 75mm height.
-Allowing for a 10mm bed gives 765mm environmental massacre of trees and hedgerows in progress.
+Allowing for a 10mm bed gives 765mm

 If you can see through the clouds of thick brick dust we endured for weeks, you can see they have built a ramp up to the top of bottom of the rear access door.
 They have already started the process of raising ground levels at this time